epixinvites/epixinvites.github.io/arch.md

 ### Partitioning

-Make sure your `/dev/sda` is an empty disk, or not use parted and format the disk with
+Make sure the disk that you're trying to install Arch to is an empty disk, or not use parted and format the disk with
 ```
+Use the command 'lsblk' to check the ID of the hard disk
-parted /dev/sda //start parted with /dev/sda as its target device
+parted /dev/your-hard-disk //start parted with /dev/your-hard-disk as its target device
 mklabel gpt //format your hard disk as a gpt type disk
 ```